 Malahide Dublin: An itinerary for the Mont Clare

-Malahide is one of Dublin’s many suburbs.
-It’s located at the seaside and an attraction for many tourists or escape for locals.
+The lovely town of Malahide is one of Dublin’s many suburbs.
+It’s located at the seaside and it is an attraction for many tourists and an escape for locals.

 It is easily reachable by DART.
 Every hour a train takes you there in no more than 30 minutes.
 Here are some reasons why we think it’s such a beautiful destination:

 Since Malahide is a town situated right at the beach, it is obvious, that a walk along the beach is not to be missed.
-The Malahide – Portmarnhock coast walk is 4 km long and offers wide paths for joggers and buggies.
-Enjoy the wonderful view at Dublin bay and if the weather is sunny, you might be able to dip your feet into the water.
+The Malahide – Portmarnock coast walk is 4 km long and offers wide paths for joggers and buggies.
+Enjoy the wonderful view of Dublin bay and if the weather is sunny, you might be able to dip your feet into the water!

-An attraction, Malahide is known for is its beautiful castle.
-Hopping of the train, it’s just a small walk or if it’s raining, there is always a little castle wagon waiting to take people up.
+Malahide is known for is its beautiful castle.
+Hopping off the train, it’s just a small walk or if it’s raining, there is always a little castle wagon waiting to take people up.
 Parts of the castle date back to the 12th century and its grounds are divided over 270 acres.
-Right next to the castle, having been owned for centuries by the Talbot family and is fully furnished.
+The castle has been owned for centuries by the Talbot family and is fully furnished.
 During a guided tour you can discover the family history, including their many travels that influenced the decorations of the rooms.

 These secret gardens are a particular draw for tourists, featuring walled gardens and a beautiful Victorian glass house.
 Gardeners take well care of the property, incorporating special flowers and plants into the land.
 Until the castle has been bought by the Irish state in the 20th century, this oasis had never been seen by anyone except the owners.